 There are several possible reasons for this:

-It can mean that you are not running in the virtual environment (workon django42
+It can mean that you are not running in the virtual environment (workon django42) and mistakenly

 Python 3 syntax that confuses Python 2.